What is an adjustment disorder?

 What are the symptoms of an adjustment disorder?

 In all adjustment disorders, the reaction to the stressor seems to be in excess of a normal reaction, or the reaction significantly interferes with social, occupational, or educational functioning.
 There are six subtypes of adjustment disorder that are based on the type of the major symptoms experienced.
 The following are the most common symptoms of each of the subtypes of adjustment disorder.
-However, each child may experience symptoms differently.
+However, each adolescent may experience symptoms differently.
 Symptoms may include:

 - adjustment disorder with depressed mood

 Symptoms may include:

 - depressed mood